sukiiiiiS7/growai-deploy/src/leaf/README.md

 ## Health Scoring Subsystem (`leaf/scoring/`)

-This subsystem combines image feature deductions with environmental factors to produce a health_score.
+This subsystem combines image feature deductions with environmental factors to produce a health_score.These scores are used in the /leaf/scan API to return personalized health insights and watering recommendations, and further exposed via /leaf/next_watering/{user_id} for front-end displa

 ### Key Components